sathish-t/nanopore-mod-course/materials/mod-bam-format.md

 modified to 5-methylcytosine (5mC) and the others are unmodified.
 The simplest way of storing this information is the self-explanatory list `C->5mC:2,3`.
-For reasons we will not get into here, what is stored is instead the *diff* of this list i.e. instead of storing positions of modified thymidines, we count the number of unmodified thymidines between each successive pair of modified thymidines.
+For reasons we will not get into here, what is stored is instead the *diff* of this list i.e. instead of storing positions of modified cytosines, we count the number of unmodified cytosines between each successive pair of modified cytosines.
 This is illustrated in the figure below.

 ![Picture demonstrating skip array](mm_skip_array_illustration.png)